polygon-miden/constraint-dsl/air/README.md

 ## Generating the AirIR

-Generate an `AirIR` from an AirScript AST (the output of the AirScript parser) using the `new` method.
-The `new` method will return a new `AirIR` or an `Error` of type `SemanticError` if it encounters any errors while processing the AST.
+Generate an `AirIR` from either an AirScript AST (the output of the AirScript parser) or a MIR (the Middle Intermediate Representation for AirScript).

-The `new` method will first iterate through the source sections that contain declarations to build a symbol table with constants, trace columns, public inputs, periodic columns and random values.
-It will return a `SemanticError` if it encounters a duplicate, incorrect, or missing declaration.
-Once the symbol table is built, the constraints and intermediate variables in the `boundary_constraints` and `integrity_constraints` sections of the AST are processed.
-Finally, `new` returns a Result containing the `AirIR` or a `SemanticError`.

 Example usage: